Bower & Collier Family Tree

 - 1841 Charles & Eliza Collier & family

-- 1851 Eliza Collier (wife of Charles Collier Senior) & family
+- 1851 Eliza Collier (first wife of Charles Collier Senior) & family

 - 1861 Eliza Collier (staying next door to her daughter Emma Cordell)